How to trade palladium online

 - Select your broker and sign up.
 A top palladium broker will have a sound reputation, an easy-to-use trading platform and affordable trading fees.
-Seek out a broker that matched this profile, then sign up.
+Seek out an online CFD broker that matched this profile, then sign up.

 - Assess and manage your risk.
 A stop-loss order lets you limit the size of your loss, since it will trigger once your palladium trade falls to a certain price.
 Figure out the price you want to set your stop-loss order at, then be ready to enter that order as soon as you make your first palladium trade.

 - Place your first palladium trade.
 You’ve done your due diligence, figured out your palladium type, and your trading strategies.
 Now it’s time to make your first palladium trade.